crftwr/keyhac-mac/README.md

 - Define custom modifier keys in addition to the standard ones
 - Execute actions with a "one-shot" modifier keystroke
 - Clipboard history and clipboard snippets
-- (Coming soon) Record and play back keystrokes
+- Record and playback keystrokes

 ### Screenshots